News

 Project Overview

-• Confirmands can easily give feedback on their experiences during confirmation work via their mobile phones.
+• Confirmands can easily give feedback on their experiences of confirmation work via their mobile phones.

-The international research project is a joint effort of research teams and Protestant/Lutheran/Reformed churches from Austria, Denmark, Finland, Germany, Norway, Poland, Sweden, Switzerland and Hungary.
+This international research project is the collective efforts of research teams and Protestant/Lutheran/Reformed churches from across Europe, including Austria, Denmark, Finland, Germany, Hungary, Norway, Poland, Sweden, and Switzerland.

-The project is financed by the participating European churches and German regional churches – the latter together with Comenius Institute and Evangelische Kirche in Deutschland.
+The project receives financial support from the participating European churches and German regional churches.
+The latter group’s contributions are made in conjunction with the Comenius Institute and Evangelische Kirche in Deutschland.

 Read More